-Farriers (also known as blacksmiths) provide comprehensive care for the equine foot, including regular maintenance and addressing any problems that develop.
+Farriers (also known as blacksmiths) provide comprehensive care for equine feet, including regular maintenance and addressing any problems that develop.
 The usual duties for a farrier include trimming, shaping and applying shoes, and evaluating potential causes of lameness.

 Equine Pharmaceutical Sales Representative

 The salary for pharmaceutical sales reps usually includes some combination of base salary, commission on sales, use of a company car, bonuses, and benefits.
-According to Payscale.com, the compensation for veterinary pharmaceutical sales reps ranges from $59,000 to $120,000 depending on sales volume and level of experience.
+Median annual salary for sales reps in scientific industries is $79,680, according to the U.S. Bureau of Labor Statistics, as of May 2018.